techidaily/site-fox-glue/source/_posts/mastering-backtracking-in-twitch-broadcasts.md

 ![tap on rewind the stream option](https://images.wondershare.com/filmora/article-images/2022/12/rewind-twitch-live-stream-7.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LW6wNx3XAj8?si=VaIuFIIx8MM_RhUR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Step2 Now you can see the past 2 minutes of the stream on your screen easily.
 To leave the rewind screen, click on the “Go back to Live” option.
 This will redirect you to the live stream instantly.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/q4-YQ9Wjtfg?si=6afn1fydg_Wb9B8z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Method 5: Save the Stream with Filmora Screen Recorder